-New York family of five among dead in Costa Rica plane crash
+Two US families die in Costa Rica plane crash

 Costa Rica's Ministry of Public Security posted several images of the aftermath of the crash on its official Facebook page, showing smoke billowing from burning wreckage in a wooded area.

-It was not immediately clear what caused the crash, which happened early Sunday afternoon in Nandayure, a region in Costa Rica's Guanacaste province.
+It was not immediately clear what caused the crash, which happened Sunday afternoon in Nandayure, a town in Guanacaste province on the Nicoya Peninsula, on Costa Rica's western coast.

-Authorities said Sunday they were focusing on recovering the victims' bodies and would begin an investigation into the cause of the crash first thing Monday.
+Authorities said Sunday they were focusing on recovering the victims' bodies and would begin an investigation into the cause of the crash Monday.

-Earlier Sunday, heavy winds had forced the plane's pilots to land at another airport and delay their arrival in Punta Islita, Teletica said.
+Heavy winds earlier in the day had forced the plane's pilots to land at another airport and delay their arrival in Punta Islita, Teletica said.

 President vows to help victims' families